larsjuhljensen/tagger/README.md

 Some examples:

-A protein will look like this:
+A protein will be described in the entities file with the following columns:

 * serialno
 * ncbitax
 * myproteinid

-A species will look like this:
+And a species will look like this:

 * serialno
 * -3